ODIM-Project/ODIM/docs/README.md

 -   **Redfish session login authentication (XAuthToken)**

     1. To implement Redfish session login authentication, create a Redfish login [session](#sessions) and obtain an authentication token through session management interface.
-       Every session that is created has an authentication token called `X-AUTH-TOKEN` associated with it.
-An `X-AUTH-TOKEN` is returned in the response header from session creation.
+       Every session created has an authentication token called `X-AUTH-TOKEN` that is returned in the response header.

     2. To authenticate subsequent requests, provide the token in the `X-AUTH-TOKEN` request header.